 - When one finds oneself in a situation where only very few functionalities required are missing the platform - which is quite often the case.
 One can choose the bespoke application route or use the platform without the missing functionality.
 We have observed that there is an additional route available with open source platforms where one of the following may work out.

 - You may check the feature's availability in the product roadmap of the platform.
 Open source products share their roadmap publicly.

-- You should connect via community route and work out a mechanism to add the functionality to the product roadmap or even get it done by paying a small amount (which may be still much lesser than developing bespoke application).
+- You should connect via the community route and work out a mechanism to add the functionality to the product roadmap or even get it done by paying a small amount (which may be still much lesser than developing a bespoke application).

 Author: Vivek Singh